 Sheila’s passions are her family, her business, and Lake Lanier.
 Sheila is VP of Marketing and Membership for the LLA and enjoys the many aspects of assisting the organization with its membership recruiting, marketing and promotional efforts.
 Her goal is to have everyone who enjoys Lake Lanier to know about the work and benefits of the Lake Lanier Association and to become a member.

 Mike is a resident of Lake Lanier in Dawson County, and is president of M.L.
 Berg & Associates, a firm specializing in government and business strategic planning.
 Mike is a graduate of Georgia State University and has served in many capacities in county government including Chairman of Dawson County Board of Commissioners from 2004-2016.
 He and his wife, Jane, have been married for 50 years and have two adult children and three grandchildren.

-Bonnie is a long time lake resident and has been involved with LLA since 1997.
+Bonny is a long time lake resident and has been involved with LLA since 1997.
 She has a background in waste disposal and gravitated to helping with Shore Sweep.
 She became Shore Sweep Chairman in 2015 helping to organize the annual event, which removed over 60 tons of trash in 2019.

-In addition to her work with LLA, Bonnie has also served and worked with Chattahoochee Riverkeeper, Friends of Gainesville Parks, Keep Hall County Beautiful and Georgia River Network.
+In addition to her work with LLA, Bonny has also served and worked with Chattahoochee Riverkeeper, Friends of Gainesville Parks, Keep Hall County Beautiful and Georgia River Network.
 An avid kayaker she paddles regularly on rivers around the Southeast.

 A native of Baltimore and an alumnus of the University of Virginia, Clyde moved to the Atlanta area in 1975 to attend law school at Emory and never left.
 His introduction to the Lake started with a visit to Lake Lanier Islands during law school and continued when he taught himself to roll a whitewater kayak in the waters near Six Mile Creek in the early 1980s.